bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-01-03-newsletter.md

   for the RISC-V architecture using Linux's [ELF][] format; almost any programmer can easily create programs for that target, making using elftrace highly accessible.
-The forum post hasn't received any replies as of this writing.
+The forum post hasn't received any replies as of this writing. {% assign timestamp="57:52" %}

 - **Pool exit payment batching with delegation using fraud proofs:**
   Salvatore Ingala [posted][ingala exit] to Delving Bitcoin a proposal